< back to all articles

 Crowdstrike: Troy

 A great example is Crowdstrike’s “Troy".
 It’s a simple ad, but it takes the premise of “cyber security” and “trojan” literally and turns it into an amusing spoof.
 All basic ingredients of a high-risk security event are represented - between the castle’s “firewall”, the employees eager to let the Trojan Horse in with its deadly payload “because they like horses” and the Crowdstrike expert who steps in, analyzes the threat and rejects it.
-The company is well protected, the threat is gone.
-Instead of a thousand words, a brief and entertaining, memorable skit, truly fit for the digital age.

 Show, don’t tell is the most important visual storytelling principle.
 And bonus points if you make them laugh - they’re likely to show the video to others in the company!